Thornton - Millers Forest

 The level of residential development activity in Thornton - Millers Forest was found to be higher than 90% of real estate markets across the country

-Thornton - Millers Forest has seen approximately 347 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 1,738 homes were approved, with a further 72 approved in FY26 so far.
-Each year, an average of 3.3 new residents per dwelling has been recorded between FY21 and FY25.
+Thornton-Millers Forest has seen approximately 347 new homes approved annually.
+Over the past five financial years, from FY21 to FY25, around 1,738 homes were approved, with an additional 72 approved in FY26 so far.
+Each year, about 3.3 new residents arrive per dwelling constructed during this period.

 Frequently Asked Questions - Development